landgenoot/night-sky/README.md

 # Night sky
-Have got a beamer and want to project your own generated sky full of stars?
+Do you own a beamer and want to project your own generated sky full of stars?

 https://landgenoot.github.io/night-sky/